ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update2.md

 ![coral2](images/update2lia2.png)

 **Karen** \
 The dataset that I worked with is daily sea-surface temperature measurements, collected from the end of the Scripps Pier at the sea surface and a depth of about 5 meters.
 The location makes data collected here quite representative of oceanic condition.
-This plot below shows how the annual mean sea-surface temperature from 1930 to 2015 has been increasing. \
-![sst](images/update2karen.png)
 This dataset is from the California Current Ecosystem (CCE) LTER.
 CCE is a coastal upwelling biome, located off the southern coast of California.
-Because there is a long record of observations and a rich data set from this region, many of the studies conducted here focus on changes in the ocean ecosystem.
+Many of the studies conducted here focus on changes in the ocean ecosystem.
 This includes a long term ocean warming trend, which can have biological effects on plankton production, fish catch and seabirds.
-It is also associated with changes in sea level, wave heights and beach erosion.
-Scientists are just beginning to learn the details of the linkages between all these processes.\
+![sst](images/update2karen.png)
+We can see from the plots above that the sea-surface temperature (annual average, single day highest, and single day lowest) from 1916 to 2015 has been increasing over the years.